Verified comps. Grading math. No guesswork.

 Why Final Fantasy III Matters for Grading

-Final Fantasy III is one of the more heavily-graded Super Nintendo (SNES) titles, with 110 PSA populations on record across loose, CIB, and sealed.
+Final Fantasy III is one of the more heavily-graded Super Nintendo (SNES) titles, with 112 PSA populations on record across loose, CIB, and sealed.
 Strong submission volume signals collector demand — and grade premiums are the market’s vote on which copies are scarce.
-The mint-to-loose price ratio is roughly 12× — sealed copies trade at $988 while loose carts move around $77.
-That spread means a fresh sealed find is the move; raw cart flips have thinner margins after grading fees.
+Sealed copies trade at roughly 8× the loose price ($667 vs $81).
+Solid spread for grading speculation if you can source a clean sealed cart.
 Because PSA tracks 2 variants separately, production-code identification matters before submission.
 The pop-by-variant breakdown above tells you which variant is the rarer find.

 Frequently Asked Questions